Kösem Sultan

 KOSEM SULTAN TOMB

-She was killed in 1651 and is buried in the Sultan Ahmed I mausoleum, next to the Blue Mosque.
+She was assassinated in 1651 and is buried in the mausoleum of Sultan Ahmed I, next to the Blue Mosque.

 Sultan Ahmed Tomb